 Effective verbal communication relies on language and cognitive processes, such as attention, sequencing, and working memory.
-Communication also relies on motor planning and execution, since nothing can be communicated without movement.
+Communication also relies on the motor system (e.g., motor planning and execution), since nothing can be communicated without movement.

 Spoken and Written Communication